jagannara/EmojiSentimentAnalysis/README.md

 # Twitter Stock Price Prediction Using Emoji Sentiment Analysis

-Final Project for a graduate level course, CS5785 Applied Machine Learning at Cornell Tech.
-Advisor: Prof. Volodymyr Kuleshov, Assistant Professor of Computer Science Team Members: Ali Abouelatta, Samy Abisaleh

 This repo applies sentiment analysis and machine learning principles to find a correlation between “CEO tweet sentiment” and “stock price movement.”
 Using public Twitter data of 49